Vaskojoki

 Vaskojoki is a river of Finland.
 It is located in Lemmenjoki National Park in Finnish Lapland.
 Its length is 110 km and it flows into Lake Paatari, which in turn flows through the river Juutuanjoki into Lake Inari, part of the Paatsjoki River basin that flows into the Barents Sea.
+Various recreational facilities exist in the area, such as rental huts for short-term camping.